+Demand response is a change in demand for electricity corresponding to a change in the power system's cost of electricity.
 The problem is that while the region's electricity supply is generally responsive to conditions in wholesale power markets, its electricity demand is not.
 This situation has a number of adverse effects.
 It's widely recognized as one of the factors contributing to the high and volatile electricity prices experienced on the West Coast in 2000-2001.

 How did this situation arise?
 As described earlier, the electricity market is currently a mix of competition and regulation.
 Producers of electricity, who sell into the competitive wholesale market, generally see prices that reflect the marginal cost of production.
-These wholesale prices vary substantially from one hour to the next; hourly prices can vary by multiples of three to one or more over a day or two.
 When supplies are short, prices rise and producers expand supply.
 In the short-term, supply expands through operation of more expensive units.
 In the long-term, supply expands through the building of new power plants.
 When supplies are ample, prices moderate, and producers cut back the operation of their most expensive units and review their plans to invest in new generating units.

 But most consumers of electricity see retail market prices that are set by regulatory processes.
 These retail prices do not follow wholesale market prices except over the long run.
 It may take a year or more for high wholesale prices to be reflected in retail consumer prices.
-The good news is that retail customers are buffered from the hour-to-hour and day-to-day volatility of the wholesale market.
+The good news is that retail customers are buffered from the volatility of the wholesale market.
 The bad news is that retail customers have little immediate incentive to respond to shortages and high wholesale prices (e.g. caused by extraordinary weather, poor hydro conditions, by temporary generating or transmission outages or even market manipulations) by reducing demand for electricity.